 The Best Total War: Warhammer 2 DLC25 Jul 2020 2

 Total War Warhammer II is a bit of an oddity as far as Creative Assembly games are concerned, lacking the flood of DLCs that usually accompany every Total War title.
 Two years since launch, the game has only received a couple of large expansion, and a couple of Lord Packs.
 It took over a year for it to finally cross the threshold for us to make one of our DLC guides.
-As it is, there's only two Lord Packs left for Warhammer 2 before Creative Assembly focus their resources on Warhammer III, which has been in pre-production since last year but not formally announced yet.
+As it is, there's probably only a few Lords Packs left for Warhammer 2 before Creative Assembly shift focus on to Warhammer III, which has been in pre-production since 2018 but not formally announced yet.